 DETROIT -- A few thoughts on the Detroit Lions' first loss of the season:

 What it means: The Lions lost for the first time since Week 12 of the 2010 season, missing an opportunity to start 6-0 for the first time since 1956.
-The end came dramatically in a seesaw game: The San Francisco 49ers' Delanie Walker scored on a 6-yard pass on fourth down with 1 minute, 56 seconds remaining.
-Officials reviewed the play to determine whether Walker's right knee hit the ground before the ball crossed the plane.
+The end came dramatically in a see-saw game: The San Francisco 49ers' Delanie Walker scored on a six-yard pass on fourth down with 1 minute, 56 seconds remaining.
+Officials reviewed the play to determine if Walker's right knee hit the ground before the ball crossed the plane.
 I saw no angle to suggest that it did.

 StaffordWatch: Lions quarterback Matthew Stafford had a great start to this season, but Sunday was probably his worst game of the year.
 He was sacked five times, including once for a safety, and looked tentative in the pocket thereafter.
 I didn't like how many sidearm passes he threw, which told me he was trying to squeeze the ball into too-small targets, and had at least two balls slip from his hand in the pocket.
 Consider it a learning experience.

 Ford FieldWatch: By my count, the 49ers had five false start penalties on offense.
 That brings the two-game total at suddenly raucous Ford Field to 14.
 There were some nervous moments Sunday in Detroit, but the numbers are the numbers.